ml-feeds/arxiv-ml-reviews/README.md

 ### refresh-and-publish
 Running `python -m arxivmlrev refresh-and-publish` will refresh and also conditionally publish the results.
-Specifically, if the `data/results.csv` file increased in its number of rows, the command will publish the written markdown file to GitHub per the GitHub-specific configuration in `config.py`.
+Specifically, if the `data/results.csv` file changed but didn't decrease in its number of rows, the command will publish the written markdown file to GitHub per the GitHub-specific configuration in `config.py`.
 In this configuration file, refer to parameters starting with the prefix `GITHUB_`.

 ### write-md